ExclamationLabs/connector-base/README.md

-The 'connector-h2-example' project (forthcoming) is intended as an example to show you a relatively simple implementation of an end-use connector and how it is can be built in Gradle to be utilized in MidPoint.
+The 'connector-h2-example' project (forthcoming) is intended as an example to show you a relatively simple implementation of an end-use connector and how it it can be built in Gradle to be utilized in MidPoint.